ARMummert/Virtual-Private-Server-Project/README.md

 ## WHAT I LEARNED

 Creating a dedicated server environment was a challenging but rewarding project.
 I began this project with the goal of building a secure, reliable, and robust dedicated server to host my webpage and my PostgreSQL database.
 The project started with researching server administration, networking, and security best practices.
-During this time, I gained continued learning experiences with building an Apache server, setting up a Docker container, setting up a PostgreSQL database, and how to implement security measures such as SSL, WAF, and DDoS protection.
+During this time, I gained continued learning experiences with building an Apache server, setting up a Docker container, setting up a PostgreSQL database, and how to implement security measures.

 ### SECURITY BEST PRACTICES

 To ensure that my server remains secure, I implemented a robust combination of security measures.
 I felt this was an essential step to protect my server from attacks and vulnerabilities.
-To avoid a Double NAT situation I placed my modem into bridge mode and connected my router to the modem via an Ethernet cable.
-I was then able to use the modems IP address to connect my server to my domain name.
-By placing my modem in bridge mode I was able to avoid using my public IP address and to take advantage of the advanced security features that my router offers.

 **NETWORK SECURITY**